 Are you ready to bring Square Foot Gardening to your school?

-We provide everything you need to master the SFG Method and launch a successful school garden.
+We provide everything you need to master the SFG Method and launch a successful school garden program.

 - Sign up for our online courses to learn the SFG Method.
 Teachers get 20% off!

 - Grant Opportunities.
-We offer financial support to help eligible schools and organizations get started.
-Contact us for more details at info@squarefotgardening.org on how the SFG Foundation will help get Square Foot Gardening to your school.
+We offer financial support to help schools and organizations get started.
+Contact us for more details at: info@squarefootgardening.org to inquire about the Grant Application eligibility.